If you have not seen the first article in this series, read it here

 While I personally use a combination of Nextcloud and PhotoPrism to organize my photos, I wanted to test something with Google Photos and for that I uploaded a couple of thousand photos/videos to it.
 After my test was done, they served no purpose and had to be deleted.

 If I knew how difficult this will be, I would probably have skipped the experiment entirely.
 Turns out there is no way to delete all photos in your Google Photos account!
-You’ll think that its because they don’t want to provider a button doing that because they’re scared that the user is dumb and will accidentally delete all their photos.
-But c’mon, even if they do, they just end up in the Bin so you can just restore from there.
+You’ll think that its because they think its too risky to allow you to accidentally delete all photos.
+Well, even if you do, they just end up in the Bin so you could just restore from there.

 This is just plain ‘ol laziness to add useful options thinking that “less is more”.
-Meh, no it isn’t.
+Meh, no it isn’t in this case.

 /me goes and manually selects all photos+videos to delete them (fiddling with the API for something I never use is a waste of time anyway).